|Available in: both Salesforce Classic and Lightning Experience|

 - As an administrator for an organization, you can use the debug log to troubleshoot when a user reports difficulties.
 You can monitor the debug logs for the user while they step through the related transaction, then use the debug log to view the system details.

 Debug Log Limits

-- Each debug log can only be 2 MB.
+- Each debug log must be 2 MB or smaller.
 Debug logs that are larger than 2 MB are reduced in size by removing older log lines, such as log lines for earlier System.debug statements.
 The log lines can be removed from any location, not just the start of the debug log.